There is nothing complex about self-publishing your book using Amazon’s Kindle Direct Publishing (KDP); in fact it’s really easy.

 Once your file is properly formatted and converted, you can self-publish your book to KDP.
 Before you open the Kindle Direct Publishing site, be sure you have all the necessary files and information needed to complete the process.

-Here is the information you will need to self-publish your ebook on KDP:
+Here is the information you will need to self-publish your eBook on Amazon KDP:

 - Your formatted Word file or your Kindle Create file

 - Book title and sub-title (if you have a sub-title)

 - Your cover image (2,813 x 4,500 pixels)

 - Your book description (4,000 characters or less, including spaces)

 - Know the category for your book